ES-DOC/esdoc-infrastructure/notes/architecture.md

-ecosystem and further stores contained in GitHub repositories under the ‘ES-DOC' organisation enables content pushed by modelling institutes to repositories under another organisation, ‘ES-DOC-INSTITUTIONAL’, to be processed into CIM2 documents, stored, and displayed on the Wordpress website for discovering, viewing and comparing.
+ecosystem and further stores contained in GitHub repositories under the ‘ES-DOC' organisation enables content pushed by modelling institutes to repositories under another organisation, ‘ES-DOC-INSTITUTIONAL’, to be processed into CIM2 documents, stored, and displayed on the WordPress website for discovering, viewing and comparing.

 The back-end software stack comprises several Python-based utility libraries